 - An invitation to Hogwarts.
-I folded cream parchment into an envelope shape and made a “wax” seal from a piece of felt.
-I drew on an “H” on with a marker.
+Folded cream parchment into an envelope shape and cut a “wax” seal from a piece of felt.
+Draw the “H” on with a permanent marker.

-- A Nimbus 2000 (I’m old school in my broom tastes, you can also use a Firebolt or a Cleansweep).
-My broom is a Japanese twig gardening broom.
-You can buy one on Etsy, at a garden shop, or try a Halloween costume store.
+- Nimbus 2000.
+(I’m old school in my broom tastes, you can also use a Firebolt or a Cleansweep).
+Buy a twig gardening broom on Etsy or grab a broom at a Halloween costume shop.

-- Butterbeer the drink of all Quidditch champions!
+- Butterbeer.
 These free printable labels from Confetti Prints are so adorable when glued to brown glass bottles.
 I stuck in a piece of wine cork to make it look unopened.

-- Candles!
-I use flameless candles from Lowes as the decorations tend to attract little folks!
+- Candles.
+Use flameless candlesas the decorations tend to attract little folks!

-- An owl cage for safe companion transport.
-This lovely cage came from Michael’s a few years ago, they have other similar styles.
+- An Owl Cage.
+This lovely bird cage came from Michael’s a few years ago, they have other similar styles.

-- A trunk.
-Would a Hogwarts student show up at Platform 9 ¾ with a suitcase?
-I inherited mine, if you don’t have a trunk or trunk like box try using a cauldron or check eBay.
+- A Trunk.
+No Hogwarts student would show up at Platform 9 ¾ with a suitcase!
+If you don’t have a trunk use a plastic cauldron.

-- A big mirror.
+- A Huge Mirror.
 Mine looks pretty ancient, we’ll call it the Mirror of Erised.

-- Add a big spider (a young Aragog, perhaps?) and some little ones to the mirror with cobwebs.
+- A Big Spider .
+Add one large spider (a young Aragog, perhaps?) and some little ones to the mirror with cobwebs.
 They’re fleeing the basilisk!
 The big spider is from Michaels, the little ones I cut from spider rings I bought at the Dollar Tree.
 The cobwebs are also from the Dollar Tree.

-- Pumpkin juice.
-I printed this label and attach it to a bottle.
-I used a bottle with a wire bail lid, I love the old-fashioned look (it’s from Ikea).
+- Pumpkin Juice.
+Print this free label and attach it to a bottle.
+I used a bottle with a wire bail lid, I love the old-fashioned look.

-- A unicorn horn.
-This is easy, it’s several sea shells placed together (look beside the pumpkin juice).
+- A Unicorn Horn.
+Place several sea shells together (beside the pumpkin juice).

 - The Golden Snitch.
-Mine is made from a rubber ball with some thin plastic wings (cut from a recycled food container) attached with super glue then spray painted.
+Made from a rubber ball with some thin plastic wings (cut from a recycled food container) attached with super glue then spray painted gold.

-- Lanterns!
-I wouldn’t want to traverse the Forbidden Forest without one (or three).
-I also used an antler I found on a hike as an owl perch.
+- Lanterns.
+You can’t explore the Forbidden Forest without a trust lantern!
+I also added an antler I found on a hike as an owl perch.
 I like the rustic/creepy element it adds.

-- School books.
+- Magical School Books.
 Print some great spines at the Hideous!
 Dreadful!
-Stinky! craft blog (love that name).
-I wrapped my other books in brown craft paper and/or used books with colorful cover edges.
+Stinky! craft blog.
+I wrapped a few other books in brown craft paper and added a few books with colorful cover edges.